remia/OpenColorIO/src/OpenColorIO/ACES2.md

 GLSL on mac OS do not work correctly with const arrays but is fine (and faster than textures) with non-const arrays GLSL on Linux do not work with non-const arrays but is fine with const arrays

+Some implementations apparently transparently turn large global arrays into uniforms.
+Overall, it seem not very clear and specified what should happen when large arrays are declared and initialized in a shader Might be risky to rely on this feature.

 Use of chroma curve generally speed up GPU implementation by 10% (up to 30% on macOS with texture, but the AMD card seem to have trouble with texture bandwith?)
 On CPU, with the naive implementation, it's reversed and 10% slower, didn't investigate thoroughly why but probably the additional arithmetic operations vs the lookup